 - Students who are not planning to transfer to VCU may take MEN 198 or MEN 225 in place of MEN 102.

 - MEN 190 and MEN 196, or MEN 290 and MEN 296 are corequisites and must be taken in the same semester.
 These courses are internships and students (under professional supervision) engage in practical hands-on training consisting of 100 hours in outside agencies.
-All coordinated practice placements must be pre-approved by the program advisor and students are expected to secure their internship site prior to the first day of class.
-Students completing an internship in human services may be subjected to criminal background check as well as, sex offender registry checks and a TB screening as a condition of their placement in a training/internship site.
+Students will secure their own internship sites prior to the start of their MEN 190 and MEN 196 classes or their MEN 290 and MEN 296 classes.
+All internships must be approved by the Human Serives and Mental Health Program chair.
+Students completing an internship in human services will be subjected to criminal background check as well as, sex offender registry checks and a TB screening as a condition of their placement in a training/internship site.
 Students will be expected to cover any costs incurred for these procedures.
 This may also be required as a condition of employment.
 Students who are convicted felons or are on the sex offender registry in any state may not be able to secure training/ internship sites.
 This in turn, will prevent them from completing the requirements for the Human Services degrees and certificates (see note 1).